-By: Timothy J. Cunningham, Chief Financial Officer
+By: Charles F. Avery, Jr, Chief Financial Officer

-May 31, 2017
+May 31, 2018

-Power Solutions International, Inc. Conflict Minerals Report For The Year Ended December 31, 2016
+Power Solutions International, Inc. Conflict Minerals Report For The Year Ended December 31, 2017

-This report is provided by Power Solutions International, Inc. for the year ended December 31, 2016 and is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the Rule).
-The Rule was adopted by the Securities and Exchange Commission (SEC) to implement reporting and disclosure requirements related to conflict minerals as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act).
+This report is provided by Power Solutions International, Inc. (herein referred to as "PSI," the "Company," "we," "us," or "our") for the year ended December 31, 2017 and is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 ("the Rule").
+The Rule was adopted by the Securities and Exchange Commission ("SEC") to implement reporting and disclosure requirements related to conflict minerals as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act").
 The Rule imposes certain reporting obligations on SEC registrants whose manufactured products contain conflict minerals which are necessary to the functionality or production of their products.
-Conflict Minerals are defined as (a) columbite-tantalite, also known as coltan (the metal ore from which tantalum is extracted); cassiterite (the metal ore from which tin is extracted); gold; wolframite (the metal ore from which tungsten is extracted); or their derivatives, which are currently limited to tantalum, tin and tungsten (3TG) or (b) any other mineral or its derivatives determined by the Secretary of State to be financing conflict in the Democratic Republic of the Congo or an adjoining country (Covered Countries).
+Conflict Minerals are defined as (a) columbite-tantalite, also known as coltan (the metal ore from which tantalum is extracted); cassiterite (the metal ore from which tungsten is extracted); or their derivatives, which are currently limited to tantalum, tin and tungsten ("3TG") or (b) any other mineral or its derivatives determined by the Secretary of State to be financing conflict in the Democratic Republic of the Congo or an adjoining country ("Covered Countries").
 These requirements apply to registrants whatever the geographic origin of the conflict minerals and whether or not they fund armed conflict.